korlatyanu/adva_rest/README.md

 # adva_rest

 written by Anton Korlatyanu (korlatyanu@yandex.ru, korlatyanu@yandex-team.ru).
-Not a programer in anyway (not a true DWDM engineer as well =), so don't judge hard.
+Not a programmer in anyway (not a true DWDM engineer as well =), so don't judge hard.

 script is usefull for engineers working with Adva FSP3000C products (CloudConnect).

-Asyncio, REST-API based; can work with bunch of nodes simulteniosely.
+Asyncio, REST-API based; can work with bunch of nodes simultaneously.

 ```
 18:23:32 [korlatyanu@kcarbon ~]$ adva_rest.py -h